 Since the 1960s, WELS World Missions has been working to share the gospel in Mexico.
 For many years, the efforts of missionaries focused on seminary instruction, counseling congregations, and assisting in the establishment and operation of the national church.
 Learn more about WELS mission history in Mexico.

-Since we in no way want to leave that work behind, we are entering a new phase of our partnership with the existing church body.
+We are entering a new phase of our partnership with the existing church body.
 We currently have no missionaries in Mexico for the first time in many years.
 However, we will continue to communicate with and support our brothers and sisters in Mexico as we transition to a new stage of our work together.